 The park’s most spectacular set of falls and quite possibly the most impressive in all of Southern Thailand — so we’ve heard — is Krung Ching Waterfall.
 It’s an 85 km drive north of the Karom Waterfall and 75 kilometres northwest of Nakhon town, but by all accounts it’s worth the effort to reach (it was also closed during our visit).
 One of the tiers appeared on the 1992 version of the 1,000 baht note, while another drops down a 100-metre rock face.
 A second visitor centre is found here along with Hong Cave, several hiking trails and accommodation.

-Park-provided accommodation and campgrounds are available at both Karom Waterfall and Krung Ching Waterfall.
+Park-provided accommodations and campgrounds are available at both Karom Waterfall and Krung Ching Waterfall.
 All are fan cooled and equipped with hot water.
 Prices range from 600 baht up to 2,000 baht per night, depending on the size of the bungalow, and tents can be rented for 250 baht a night.
 Many travellers choose to stay at one of the homestays or small resorts in Baan Khiri Wong, which makes an excellent base for exploring the park.

 The park has no specific guidelines on exactly when the waterfalls will be closed, but there’s a good chance that they’ll be off limits during the October to December monsoon, especially if you arrive after a good soaking.
 We were told that water flows at all four of the waterfalls all year long.